-miR-29b/c levels are linked to Paneth cell number in pediatric CD patients

-Based on the functional studies in mice, we hypothesized that miR-29b/c levels are correlated with Paneth cell number in pediatric CD patients.
-To test this hypothesis, we first selected the patients with the highest or lowest levels of miR-29b/c, termed High-29 (n=20) or Low-29 (n=19), respectively (Figure 8A).
-Among these, 9 samples dropped out of further analysis due to not meeting our histology criterion for displaying at least 10 well-oriented crypts with fully discernible crypt bottoms.
-Of the remaining 30 samples, 19 (High-29, n=10; Low-29, n=9) were analyzed for inflammation.
+miR-29b/c levels are linked to Paneth cell number in pediatric patients with CD.
+Based on the functional studies in mice, we hypothesized that miR-29b/c levels are correlated with Paneth cell number in pediatric patients with CD.
+To test this hypothesis, we first selected the patients with the highest or lowest levels of miR-29b/c, termed High-29 (n = 20) or Low-29 (n = 19), respectively (Figure 8A).
+Among these, 9 samples dropped out of further analysis due to an inability to meet our histology criterion for displaying at least 10 well-oriented crypts with fully discernible crypt bottoms.
+Of the remaining 30 samples, 19 (High-29, n = 10; Low-29, n = 9) were analyzed for inflammation.
 We found that miR-29b levels are significantly correlated with inflammation score (Figure 8B).
-High-29 samples were found to have significantly reduced levels of DEFA5 and DEFA6, which are specific markers of Paneth cells (Figure 8C, Table 3).
-The samples (n=30) were then subject to H&E analysis, which revealed that the High-29 group is associated with significantly fewer Paneth cells per crypt (Figure 8D-E).
+High-29 samples were found to have significantly reduced levels of DEFA5 and DEFA6, which are specific markers of Paneth cells (Figure 8C and Table 4).
+The samples (n = 30) were then subject to H&E analysis, which revealed that the High-29 group is associated with significantly fewer Paneth cells per crypt (Figure 8, D and E).
 Taken together with the previous results, these findings are strongly indicative of a dominant regulatory effect of miR-29b on Paneth cells in mice and humans.